ecbmurphy/EnTwine-TurtleStory/README.md

 ## About

 Turtle Story is a game about a pet turtle and his wacky antics.
 It is used to ease coding-adverse humanities students into learning how to code.
-To incorporate this game into your digital humanities class, read the article "Turtle Story: The Irreverent Turtle Twine Game That Taught Humanists to Code," in _Entwine_.
+To incorporate this game into your digital humanities class, read the chapter "Turtle Story: The Irreverent Turtle Twine Game That Taught Humanists to Code," in _EnTwine_.
 The general gist of the exercise is to have humanities students observe and describe the game mechanics after playing a few times, so that they have mastered how the game works before an instructor reveals and explains the syntax.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>